-- Similarly, suppose that a student is living with his or her grandparents and the grandparents have not adopted the student.
+- Likewise, distributions from a grandparent-owned 529 plan must be reported as untaxed income to the student on the student's FAFSA. - Similarly, suppose that a student is living with his or her grandparents and the grandparents have not adopted the student.
 Any support the student receives from his or her grandparents must be reported as untaxed income to the student on the student's FAFSA.
 This support must still be reported as untaxed income even if the student is an orphan or the grandparents are the student's legal guardians (in which case the student is an independent student). - If the student is an independent student, any support received from the student's parents must be reported as untaxed income to the student on the student's FAFSA. - If a dependent student's parents receive cash support from the grandparents, it is not reported as untaxed income to the parents on the student's FAFSA.